Breakdown of the critical state in the ferromagnetic superconductor EuFe$_2$(As$_{1-x}$P$_x$)$_2$: Results

 In figure \ref{fig:2}(a), at $T=18.5$~K$<T_\mathrm{FM}$, sample \#1 is now in the DMS - the simultaneously superconducting and ferromagnetic state characterised by narrow uniaxial stripe domains\cite{stolyarovDomainMeissnerState2018,wilcoxMagneticallyControlledVortex2025}.
 Here we observe highly anomalous behaviour, with the local magnetisation for all three sensors exhibits striking, nearly chaotic dependence on the applied field.
 Fine structure is most apparent at the centre sensor where the changes in $M_l$ appear to be indicative of the motion of clusters or chains of small numbers of vortices.
 The initial Meissner-like response and the slope of $M_l$ at the points of field reversal are still consistent with the type-II superconducting behaviour seen above $T_\mathrm{FM}$.
 However, the behaviour of $M_l$ between these regions has become almost completely irreproducible between the primary and subsequent loops.
 Additionally, flux appears to penetrate sooner at both the centre and edge sensors than at the intermediate sensor, suggesting an anomalous spatial variation in the flux density.

 The DMS only appears in a small window $\Delta{T}\sim1$~K below $T_\mathrm{FM}$, and so, on cooling further, sample \#1 enters instead into the DVS.
-Here the ferromagnetic domains recover their wider size due to the collapse of Meissner screening currents and become saturated with spontaneously nucleated vortices and antivortices.\cite{stolyarovDomainMeissnerState2018,devizorovaTheoryMagneticDomain2019,wilcoxMagneticallyControlledVortex2025} As shown in figure \ref{fig:2} at $T=15.0$ and $5.0$~K, the erratic behaviour of the DMS is replaced with a smooth, mostly reproducible evolution of $M_l$.
+Here the ferromagnetic domains recover their wider size due to the collapse of Meissner screening currents and become saturated with spontaneously nucleated vortices and antivortices\cite{stolyarovDomainMeissnerState2018,devizorovaTheoryMagneticDomain2019,wilcoxMagneticallyControlledVortex2025}.
+As shown in figure \ref{fig:2} at $T=15.0$ and $5.0$~K, the erratic behaviour of the DMS is replaced with a smooth, mostly reproducible evolution of $M_l$.
 The responses in this regime, which at first seem to resemble the typical type-II behaviour seen at $T>T_\mathrm{FM}$, in fact exhibit significant differences.
 At $T=15.0$~K, the point at which the flux front arrives is much less clear due to the smooth and gradual increase in $M_l$ from the Meissner-like response.
 Additionally, this increase of $M_l$ happens at a lower field at the centre of the sample than at the edge or intermediate positions.
-This is even more apparent at lower temperatures (e.g.\ 5.0~K), where the edge and intermediate positions show almost perfect Meissner screening and no penetration of magnetic flux, but the open hysteresis loop at the centre sensor indicates the surprising presence of magnetic flux.
+This is even more apparent at lower temperatures (e.g.\ 5.0~K), where the edge and intermediate positions show almost perfect Meissner screening and no penetration of magnetic flux, but the open hysteresis loop at the centre sensor indicates the surprising presence of magnetic flux that may also be linked to the existence of a geometrical barrier.

 The response of sample \#2, in contrast, shows typical type-II superconducting behaviour and a high degree of reproducibility at all temperatures.
 In figure \ref{fig:2}(b), at 15.0~K, sample \#2 is in the ferromagnetic only state and the measured local magnetisation $M_l$ is due to the $c$-axis susceptibility of the Eu ferromagnetic order.
 Here the response is strongly linear with applied field and shows no measurable irreversibility, indicating that the ferromagnetic domain walls are very weakly pinned in this material.
 It can be seen that the local susceptibility as measured by the edge sensor is over a factor of two larger than the two other sensors because the strong demagnetising fields near the edge of the sensor enhance the local $H$-field.